CNM Wireless Changes

 CNM’s Wireless Networks are always changing

-We are making improvements to CNM’s wireless computer networks in order to meet the growing need for wireless connectivity to computers and other devices.
-During the school years 2014-2016, we will be migrating to new Cisco/Meraki wireless access points.
+We are continuing to make improvements to CNM’s wireless computer networks in order to meet the growing need for wireless connectivity to computers and other devices.
+During the school years 2014-2017, we will be increasing the number of wireless access points to make wireless access more available.
 But we hope to make this change transparent to everyone.
 You will see the same SSID’s that you see now (CNM_GUEST, CNM_CAMPUS, and CNM_SECURE) and the connection methods are exactly the same as they have been.
 The changes will be in wireless speed, technology, and coverage areas.

-The new access points will be connected through 1-gigabit per second network connections.
+Eventually all access points will be connected through 1-gigabit per second network connections.
 This will provide users connected with faster download speeds and, often, shorter connection times.
-These access points will support the newest industry standard IEEE 802.11 a/b/g/n/ac protocols.
-So, the newer devices will be able to take full advantage of the higher network speeds.
+These access points will also support the newest industry standard IEEE 802.11 a/b/g/n/ac protocols.
+So, the newer mobile computing devices (laptops, phones, and tablets) will be able to take full advantage of the higher network speeds.

-Initial deployment of the new access points will be replacement of older equipment.
-But the ITS department is interested in expanding wireless coverage to areas where current coverage is poor or non-existent.
-ITS Networking staff will be surveying buildings, but if you find an area where students or staff could use more wireless access, please report this to the ITS Service Desk by calling 224-4357 or by email to email@example.com.
+The ITS department is interested in expanding wireless coverage to areas where current coverage is poor or non-existent.
+ITS Networking staff will be surveying buildings, but if you know of an area where students or staff could use more wireless access, please report this to the ITS Service Desk by calling 224-4357 or by email to firstname.lastname@example.org.

 Most CNM students will want to point their computers to this wireless network.
 Once you connect to network, you’ll be taken to a login screen where you’ll be required to log in – the screen should look like this: